johndwatt/Credit-Quest-2238/README.md

 36. Add padding and margin to make everything look properly spaced - DONE
 37. Add a theme with color, fonts, and borders to stylize the page content and buttons - DONE
 38. Add animations to the images of the spaceships - DONE
-39. Add any other misc styling to make the game come alive - DONE
+39. Add any other misc styling, animations, and features to make the game come alive - DONE

+=== WIREFRAME for MVP ===
+![mvp-wireframe](./images/Project-0-Wireframe.png)

+=== Task Checklist for MVP ===
+1. Create a repo for your tomagotchi pet - DONE
+2. Make a commit after you finish each one of the following:
+3. Instatiate your Tomagotchi - DONE
+4. Display a character of your choice on the screen to represent **your spaceship**. - DONE
+5. Display the following metrics for **your spaceship**: - DONE
+    - Hunger (1-10 scale) -> **Fuel** - DONE
+    - Sleepiness (1-10 scale) -> **Oxygen** - DONE
+    - Boredom (1-10 scale) -> **Radiation** - DONE
+    - Age -> **Credits** - DONE
+6. Add buttons to the screen to **interact and maintain your spaceship**. - DONE
+7. Add the ability to name your **spaceship**. - DONE
+8. Style the page. -DONE
+9. Increase **credits overtime**. - DONE
+10. **Change** your **spaceship's fuel, oxygen and radiation** metrics on an interval of your choosing. - DONE
+11. Your **spaceship** should **explode** if **fuel, oxygen and radiation** hits **0 or** 10. - DONE
+12. **Upgrade your spaceship** at certain **credit levels**. - DONE
+13. Animate your **spaceship** across the screen while it's alive. - DONE

 MVP - DONE!

-Stretch goals - things to do:
+=== Stretch goals ===
 1. Remove alert for win/loss condition and replace with modals - DONE
 2. restart game button - DONE
 3. change fonts to make it pretty + font sizes - DONE
 4. refactor code to be more programmatic/DRY
-5. go over spacing and margins again, smooth out details in css
+5. go over spacing and margins again, smooth out details in css - DONE
 6. add additional images and css animations
-7. add game log with randomly selected phrases when buttons are pushed
+7. add game log with randomly selected phrases when buttons are pushed - SCRAPPED
 8. add CSS progress bars to control panel
+9. add select difficulty buttons that change interval speed /w multiplier
-9. Rewrite/reformat README file
+10. Rewrite/reformat README file
-10. Change control panel stuff to only show up on upgrades - DONE
+11. Change control panel stuff to only show up on upgrades - DONE
-11. DOUBLE CHECK ALL REQUIREMENTS!!! - DONE
+12. DOUBLE CHECK ALL REQUIREMENTS!!! - DONE

-A. Icebox/Stretch Goals
-    1. Add a log with various points documenting when the buttons are clicked - example: "Added fuel to spaceshipName" when user clicks add fuel button
-    2. Add new bars and buttons for additional stats the user should keep track of when the spaceship upgrades
-    3. Alter how the stats change to a random interval or a random amount at each interval (or both!) to make the game more dynamic and challenging
-    4. Add a method for random events that drastically change the ships stats with a log message to increase immersion.
-    5. Add a way to stop the start game button from being pushed more than once - DONE

-=== WIREFRAME for MVP ===
-![mvp-wireframe](./images/Project-0-Wireframe.png)